VineLang/advent.vine.dev/syt/content/welcome.typ

 Advent of Vine is a small event for anyone who wants to try doing #link("https://adventofcode.com")[Advent of Code] in #link("https://vine.dev")[Vine].
 We encourage anyone to join, even if just for a day!

-== Getting Started

-- Follow the #link("https://vine.dev/docs/starting/installation")[installation instructions] to install Vine.
-- You can check out the #link("https://vine.dev/docs/")[Vine docs] to learn the language.
-- Fork the #link("https://github.com/VineLang/AoV-2025/")[template repo] to get started on the puzzles.

-== Interaction Competition

-We also have a @competition[friendly AoV competition] to solve each day's puzzle as efficiently as possible.

 *_Merry Vineïng!_*

 #let children = (